 Early History of the Bellian family

 This web page shows only a small excerpt of our Bellian research.
-Another 115 words (8 lines of text) covering the years 1400, 1603, 1634, 1698, 1689, 1717, 1717 and 1720 are included under the topic Early Bellian History in all our PDF Extended History products and printed products wherever possible.
+Another 115 words (8 lines of text) covering the years 1400, 1603, 1634, 1698, 1689, 1717, 1717, 1717, 1720, 1687, 1687 and 1788 are included under the topic Early Bellian History in all our PDF Extended History products and printed products wherever possible.

 Bellian Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, Anglo-Norman surnames like Bellian are characterized by many spelling variations.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 As the English language changed and incorporated elements of other European languages such as Norman French and Latin, even literate people regularly changed the spelling of their names.
 The variations of the name Bellian include Bellamy, Belamy, Bellamie, Belamie, Bellamey, Bellame, Bellasme, Bellamly and many more.

 Early Notables of the Bellian family (pre 1700)

-Outstanding amongst the family at this time was Samuel "Black Sam" Bellamy (c.1689-1717), sometimes known as the "Prince of Pirates," an English pirate who operated in the early 18th century.
-He and his crew captured at least 53 ships under his command making him the wealthiest pirate in recorded history and...
-Another 76 words (5 lines of text) are included under the topic Early Bellian Notables in all our PDF Extended History products and printed products wherever possible.
+Outstanding amongst the family at this time was Samuel "Black Sam" Bellamy (c.1689-1717), sometimes known as the "Prince of Pirates," an English pirate from Devon who operated in the early 18th century.
+He and his crew captured at least 53 ships under his command making him the wealthiest pirate in recorded history and all this before his death at age 28.
+According to Forbes, he was the highest earning pirate who had a wealth of over 120 million in today's dollars.
+He and his crew aboard the Whydah, got caught in a storm on the back side of Cape Cod, taking...

-, but this topic is not covered in this excerpt.Another 115 words (8 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+Another 125 words (9 lines of text) are included under the topic Early Bellian Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Bellian family to the New World and Oceana
+Migration of the Bellian family

-went on to make essential contributions to the emerging nations of Canada and the United States.
+Faced with the chaos present in England at that time, many English families looked towards the open frontiers of the New World with its opportunities to escape oppression and starvation.
+People migrated to North America, as well as Australia and Ireland in droves, paying exorbitant rates for passages in cramped, unsafe ships.
+Many of the settlers did not make the long passage alive, but those who did see the shores of North America were welcomed with great opportunity.
+Many of the families that came from England went on to make essential contributions to the emerging nations of Canada and the United States.
 Some of the first immigrants to cross the Atlantic and come to North America carried the name Bellian, or a variant listed above: Matthew Bellamy, Schoolmaster, who settled in New Haven in 1638; Edward Bellamy settled in Barbados in 1685.
 In Newfoundland, Henry Bellamy settled in St. John's in 1819.